julianthome/joanaudit/README.md

-The categorization of sources, sinks and declassifiers helps to reduce the amount of potentially vulnerable paths that might be reported by JoanAudit and, hence it reduces the manual effort for security auditors.
+The categorization of sources, sinks and declassifiers helps to reduce the amount of potentially vulnerable paths that might be reported by JoanAudit and, hence reduces the manual effort for security auditors.

-Categorizing sources, sinks and declassifiers is useful for grouping semantically connected sources, sinks and declassifiers; for example, the sanitization function `encodeForSQL()` sanitizes strings that can be used safely as parameter of `executeQuery()`.
+Categorizing sources, sinks and declassifiers is useful for grouping them based on their semantic connection; for example, the sanitization function `encodeForSQL()` sanitizes strings that can be used safely as parameter of `executeQuery()`.
 But a flow of a string that contains the result of `encodeForSQL()` to an XPath sink cannot be considered as safe.